jeelabKIST/Cho2022_BurstDetection/README.md

 To cite this paper, you can use the following information:

-* Harvard style
+* APA style

-   > Cho, S. and Choi, J.H., 2023.
+   > Cho, S., & Choi, J. H. (2023).
 A guide towards optimal detection of transient oscillatory bursts with unknown parameters.
-Journal of Neural Engineering.
+Journal of Neural Engineering, 20(4), 046007. https://doi.org/10.1088/1741-2552/acdffd

 * Bibtex